vikramchhibber/tropelet/docs/design.md

-# Summary
+# Introduction
-These notes cover brief design and scope of a job worker service that can run arbitrary Linux process initiated by are remote client.
+These notes cover brief design and scope of a job execution service that can run arbitrary Linux commands initiated by authorized remote clients.
-Following three artifacts are expected to be delivered as part of this solution:
+This prototype consists of three components:
-1. Reusable library implementing the functionality for working with jobs.
+1. A library providing APIs to launch, terminate, and check the status of Linux processes.
+It will isolate each job in its own network namespace with separate PID and filesystem, and it uses cgroups to limit CPU, memory, and I/O usage.
-2. gRPC server the wraps the functionality of the library.
+2. The gRPC service leveraging this library to offer server-side calls for launching, terminating, and querying jobs.
+The server will authenticate the connecting clients using certificates.
-3. Command line interface utility that communicates with the gRPC server.
+3. The command-line interface utility connecting the gRPC service to interact with the user and making client side gRPC calls.

 # Security